 - 10. The effects of a projected shortfall in timber supplies within the near future are of considerable concern to Lane County.
 The County supports efforts by state and federal agencies in developing plans that will address the situation.
 The County intends to be an active, committed participant in such plan development. - 11.
 Encourage the consolidation of forest land ownership in order to form larger more viable forest resource units. - 12.
 Encourage the conversion of under-productive forest lands through silvicultural practices and reforestation efforts. - 13.
 Encourage the development of assistance programs, tax laws, educational programs and research that will assist small woodland owners with the management of their forest land. - 14.
 Lane County recognizes that the Oregon Forest Practices Act shall be the only mechanism regulating the growing and harvesting of forest tree species on commercial forest lands unless Goal #5 resource sites have been recognized and identified as being more important through an analysis of ESEE consequences and conflict resolution as per Goal #5.
 No other findings, assumptions, goal policy or other planning regulation shall be construed as additional regulation of forest management activities. - 15.
-Except for lands within the Clear Lake Watershed Area, lands designated within the Rural Comprehensive Plan as forest land shall be zoned Non- Impacted Forest Lands (F-1, RCP) or Impacted Forest Lands (F-2, RCP).
+Lands designated within the Rural Comprehensive Plan as forest land shall be zoned Non-Impacted Forest Lands (F-1, RCP) or Impacted Forest Lands (F-2, RCP).
 A decision to apply one of the above zones or both of the above zones in a split zone fashion shall be based upon: - a.
 A conclusion that characteristics of the land correspond more closely to the characteristics of the proposed zoning than the characteristics of the other forest zone.
 The zoning characteristics referred to are specified below in subsections b and c.
 This conclusion shall be supported by a statement of reasons explaining why the facts support the conclusion. - b.
 Non-impacted Forest Land Zone (F-1,RCP) Characteristics: - (1) Predominantly ownerships not developed by residences or nonforest uses. - (2) Predominantly contiguous, ownerships of 80 acres or larger in size. - (3) Predominantly ownerships contiguous to other lands utilized for commercial forest or commercial farm uses. - (4) Accessed by arterial roads or roads intended primarily for forest management.

 Primarily under commercial forest management. - c.
 Impacted Forest Land Zone (F-2, RCP) Characteristics: - (1) Predominantly ownerships developed by residences or nonforest uses - (2) Predominantly ownerships 80 acres or less in size. - (3) Ownerships generally contiguous to tracts containing less then 80 acres and residences and/or adjacent to developed or committed areas for which an exception has been taken in the Rural Comprehensive Plan.

-- (4) Provided with a level of public facilities and services, and roads, intended primarily for direct services to rural residences. - 16.
-Forest lands located within the Clear Lake Watershed Area only, as identified on the Rural Comprehensive Plan's Plan Plot maps, shall be zoned Clear Lake Watershed Protection (CLWP-RCP).
+(4) Provided with a level of public facilities and services, and roads, intended primarily for direct services to rural residences.